Seven-Streams/Seven-Streams/README.md

 ### What's Yuchuan?
 As a Chinese traditional custom, a person should adopt a courtesy name upon adulthood.
-Yuchuan is my courtesy name, and I use it in many places.
+Yuchuan is my courtesy name, and I use it in many cases.

 ### Some Other Words